Jeffrey553/Jzrepo/README.md

 - Ensures all work is thoroughly tested and verified before final implementation.
 - Values clever naming conventions for projects and prefers to be asked for confirmation before proceeding with tasks.

-Jeffrey's dedication to improving security operations and his proactive approach to handling complex technical challenges make him a valuable asset in the cybersecurity domain.
-As an intern transitioning into a cybersecurity engineer role, Jeffrey has demonstrated exceptional capability and growth potential in the field.
+My dedication to improving security operations and his proactive approach to handling complex technical challenges make him a valuable asset in the cybersecurity domain.